agentmark-ai/templatedx/README.md

 # TemplateDX

-TemplateDX is a declarative, extendable & composable file-format based on Markdown and JSX.
+TemplateDX is a declarative, extensible & composable template engine based on Markdown and JSX.

 ## Getting Started